RadiusDataSystemsLLC/Legal/Corporate Website/DataDeletionPolicy.md

 <li>Device Information e.g. device type and screen size (this can help us to make sure that our website functions correctly in the devices used to access our site).</li>
 <li>Referring Data e.g. a search engine link (this can help us to understand which search engines are helping visitors to find our website).</li>
 </ul>
-<p>This data is stored and used in accordance with our Privacy Policy, which can be found at: <a href="https://github.com/RadiusDataSystemsLLC/Legal/wiki/RDS-Corporate-Website-Privacy-Policy">https://github.com/RadiusDataSystemsLLC/Legal/wiki/RDS-Corporate-Website-Privacy-Policy</a></p>
+<p>This data is stored and used in accordance with our Privacy Policy, which can be found here: <a href="https://github.com/RadiusDataSystemsLLC/Legal/blob/main/Corporate%20Website/PrivacyPolicy.md">PRIVACY POLICY</a></p>
 <h2 id="how-can-data-be-deleted-">How can data be deleted?</h2>
 <p>Collected information may be deleted upon request to <a href="mailto:support@radiusdatasystems.com">support@radiusdatasystems.com</a>.
 We undertake to perform the deletion within one month (30 calendar days) and will send you a confirmation once the information has been deleted.
 Wherever possible, we will aim to complete the request in advance of the deadline.</p>